Tips to Find Defects in Any Application While Testing

 When you closely think of it – isn’t testing deeply rooted in our daily lives?
 Let’s take a very common example of shopping.
 When you as a consumer go to an apparel store, you have a set of ideas in mind before purchasing apparel.

 The first and foremost thing any consumer does is to try on the outfit and check if any alterations are required in size.
-Doesn’t this activity in some way comprise of testing or validation and isn’t it important?
+Isn’t this activity in some ways comprised of testing and validation and isn’t it important?

 Likewise, in software – Bugs or errors will inevitably exist in any feature or product.
 No matter how perfectly a feature or program is coded, there is always something amiss.
 This probably has nothing to do with the capabilities of the developers, but most often because the piece of software turns out to be rather complex and grows beyond the control of the developers to handle this complexity.

-Have you also given a thought of how many implementation/ design defects can arise out of sheer complexity?
+Have you also given a thought to how many implementation/ design defects can arise out of sheer complexity?

 Another key aspect to consider is that – In a market of constantly emerging technologies, with organizations developing several competitive products and pitting them against each other, what kind of product do you think a customer or consumer would prefer?